-Absolute encoders are used in many applications that require speed, position, angular displacement and directional feedback.
+Absolute encoders are used in many applications that require speed, position, angular displacement, and directional feedback.
 An encoder is a device that converts linear or rotary movement into digital or pulse signals.
 The most common type of feedback device is the absolute optical encoder.
-An absolute encoder consists of the four major components ...
+An absolute encoder consists of four major components ...

 A rotary encoder disc

 A signal conditioner that converts the rotary encoder signals into square wave form